A hike in the number of population of big cats is always cherishing welcome in India.

 MSTrIPES App:

-The motto is to strengthen the patrolling and surveillance of the endangered tigers.
+The motto is to strengthen the patrolling and surveillance of endangered tigers.

-Presently, environmental and law enforcement monitoring of the wildlife is being done, but the information generated from the system is ad hoc and which is rarely available in a suitable format for the informed decision making.
+Presently, environmental and law enforcement monitoring of wildlife is being done, but the information generated from the system is ad hoc and which is rarely available in a suitable format for informed decision-making.

-The “MSTrIPES” addresses the fault and is a better tool for the adaptive management.
+The “MSTrIPES” addresses the fault and is a better tool for adaptive management.

-The system uses a holistic approach by integrating the all biological insights which obtained through the standardized tigers, prey, and habitat assessment protocols (Phase I) to guide the better protection and management.
+The system uses a holistic approach by integrating all biological insights which obtained through the standardized tigers, prey, and habitat assessment protocols (Phase I) to guide better protection and management.

 The app enables managers to assess the rapidity and endemic coverage of patrols in a GIS-based tool.